PlatformLab/HomaModule/README.md

   - Socket buffer memory management needs more work.
 Large numbers of large messages (hundreds of MB?) may cause buffer exhaustion and deadlock.

-- Linux v4.16.10 is the primary development platform for this code.
-It is also known to work with v4.15.0-38-generic;  other versions of Linux have not been tested and may require code changes.
+- Linux v5.4.3 is the primary development platform for this code.
+In the past it has run under 4.15.18;  other versions of Linux have not been tested and may require code changes (the upgrade from 4.15.18 to 5.4.3 took only about a day).
 If you get Homa working on other versions, please let me know and/or submit pull requests for required code changes.

 - To build the module, type "make all"; then type "sudo insmod homa.ko" to install it, and "sudo rmmod homa" to remove an installed module.

 - A collection of man pages is available in the "man" subdirectory.
-The API for Homa is quite different from TCP sockets.
+The API for Homa is different from TCP sockets.

 - The subdirectory "test" contains unit tests, which you can run by typing "make" in that subdirectory.